-KBC Group NV's strategy rests on a number of principles:

-- "We place our clients at the centre of everything we do. - We look to offer our clients a unique bank-insurance experience. - We focus on our group's long-term development and aim to achieve sustainable and profitable growth. - We meet our responsibility to society and local economies. - As part of our PEARL+ business culture, we focus on jointly developing solutions, initiatives and ideas within the group (PEARLPerformance", "Empowerment", "Accountability", "Responsiveness" and "Local Embeddedness" +: also focussing on the joint development of solutions, initiatives and ideas within the group.
-For information on PEARL: see page 10 of the Issuer's 2021 Annual Report."
+- KBC Group NV's strategy rests on a number of principles: - "We place our clients at the centre of everything we do. - We look to offer our clients a unique bank-insurance experience. - We focus on our group's long-term development and aim to achieve sustainable and profitable growth. - We meet our responsibility to society and local economies. - As part of our PEARL+ business culture, we focus on jointly developing solutions, initiatives and ideas within the group ("PEARL+" stands for "Performance", "Empowerment", "Accountability", "Responsiveness" and "Local Embeddedness"), also focussing on the joint development of solutions, initiatives and ideas within the group.
+For further information on PEARL+ see page 9-10 of the Issuer's 2022 Annual Report).".